 The bullet journal keys are the core of the bujo rapid logging systems.

-The key symbols will allow you to write, track and scan your tasks and events in a simple way as it does not only helps you visually scan your days’ task easily but also allowing you to get your listen written quickly without losing the meaning of the bullet journal tasks.
+The key symbols will allow you to write, track and scan your tasks and events in a simple way as it does not only helps you visually scan your days’ task easily but also allows you to get your listen written quickly without losing the meaning of the bullet journal tasks.

-In the bullet journal system, every task is signed with a bullet point, every note with a dash and every event with a circle.
+In the bullet journal system, every task is signed with a bullet point, every note with a dash, and every event with a circle.
 Apart from these original symbols, you can also create your own that makes sense to your schedule.